Engee documentation

 In the table:

-• - nominal capacity, Capacitance value.
+• - nominal capacity, value of the Capacitance parameters.

-• - error, Capacitance tolerance (%)/100.
+• - error, value of parameter Capacitance tolerance (%)/100.

 • and - standard functions for generation of random numbers with uniform and normal distribution.